Third-party libraries and pip

 What is pip?

 pip (Package Installer for Python) is a package management system used to install and manage software packages written in Python.
+It downloads packages from the Python Package Index (PyPI) and can also update, remove, and pin project dependencies.

 Installing and using pip